MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 ## Supported Operating Systems

-Scale set agents currently supports Ubuntu Linux, Windows Server/DataCenter 2016/2019, and Windows 10 client.
+Scale set agents currently support Ubuntu Linux, Windows Server/DataCenter 2016/2019, and Windows 10 client.

 ### Known issues

-* Debian or RedHat Linux are not supported.
+* Debian and RedHat Linux are not supported.
 Only Ubuntu is.
 * Windows 10 client does not support running the pipeline agent as a local user and therefore the agent cannot interact with the UI.
 The agent will run as Local Service instead.

 ## Troubleshooting issues